 Smart Home integration and app controls

 Both the S5 MAX and the S6 use the Roborock app for controlling the settings and cleaning of your robot.
-Via the app, you can have complete control over your robot vacuum cleaner for scheduling, live updates and make tweaks to cleaning routes.
+Via the smartphone app, you can have complete control over your robot vacuum cleaner for scheduling, live updates and make tweaks to cleaning routes.

-One of the most important parts of the app is the ability to set virtual no mop zones on the interactive map, key to ensuring any rugs placed on your wood or tiled floors don’t accidentally get a wet wash.
+One of the most important parts of the app is the ability to set virtual no go zones on the interactive map, key to ensuring any rugs placed on your wood or tiled floors don’t accidentally get a wet wash.
 One of the smart features that I love is that if you remove the vacuum will know it is no longer in mopping mode and the virtual no mop zones will be ignored.

 Both the Roborock S6 and the S5 MAX also includes voice commands and integrate with your Amazon Alexa or Google Assistant device.
-While the commands are still relatively basic, such as “start cleaning” or “go home” once you give your robot vacuum a cool name, it certainly becomes a bit of fun.

 Roborock S5 MAX vs S6: final verdict